Sourdough Pie Crust has been on my back burner for some time now!

 - Preheat your oven to 375°.

-- Using sprouted wheat flour to dust your surface, roll each disk out into a 12"-14" diameter.
+- Dust your surface with flour, roll each disk out into a 12"-14" diameter.
 Trim the edges and place the bottom crust in your pie pan.

 - Bake the pie at 375° for 15 minutes.
 Turn the oven down to 350° and continue baking for 45-60 more minutes.
 Or follow the instructions based on your pie filling.